cdobrich/glacier-rsync-encrypted/README.md

 ### AWS Glacier Rsync Like Utility
-Rsync like utility to back up files and folders to AWS Glacier.
-Utility can compress files and store on Glacier.
+Rsync like utility to back up files and folders to AWS Glacier, including encryption.
+This utility can compress files and store on Amazon S3 Glacier.
 Archive ids will be stored in an sqlite database.

 You have to log in to AWS with `awscli` and create a glacier vault beforehand.